jekim5418/pytorch_firststep/README.txt

 This repository is to study pytorch.

-All code is in "pytorch first step" book.
+All code is from "pytorch first step" book.